q2e4t6u8o0q2/3-potatoes-healthcare-NMS-/README.md

 - Also, it uses the ML we created for identifying whether the patient has diseases or not.

+- Future versions will be able to predict lifestyle , pneumonia , and diet using age and area of residence .
+It will also tell the recomended hospitals and doctors for treatment .
+We are currently working on It.

 - Incase of low accuracy , increase the EPOCHS.

+- We apologize for the simple and terrible ppt

 - First switch to T4gpu